“The first condition of understanding a foreign country is to smell it.”

 DAY 5

 Today we cycle through the vineyards, first crossing the Ouvèze River as we head into the wine town of Violès and continue across the flat plain to Jonquières and Courthézon, with its 12th-century city ramparts and 12 fountains.
 It’s a beautiful morning ride through the heart of wine country.
-We stop along the way for a tour of a pastis factory (the typical Provencal workman’s drink) and then reach the famous village of Châteauneuf-du-Pape (one of the most famous producers of red wine in all of France) for lunch and perhaps a walk up to the fortress relic or a sip of wine in one of the many wine shops.
-The short route will end with a van pickup here while the medium route continue to the towns of Lirac and Tavel, considered two of the best rosé wine producing regions in the country.
-We finish our 360-degree loop by riding back into Avignon, where we’ll toast our success by sipping a glass while perched on the ramparts of the Palais du Papes – the palace of the popes.
-Distance: 17, 47 or 73 kilometers
+Our ride continues on to the city of Orange, one of the region's most famous cities in part due to its Roman ruins, including an amphitheater.
+We ride on andreach the village of Châteauneuf-du-Pape, one of the most famous producers of red wine in all of France.
+You'll have time for lunch, perhaps a walk up to the fortress relic, and a sip of wine in one of the many wine shops.
+The short route will end with a van pickup here while the medium route continues to the towns of Lirac and Tavel, considered two of the best rosé wine producing regions in the country.
+On the long route we finish our 360-degree loop by riding back into Avignon, where we’ll toast our success by sipping a glass while perched on the ramparts of the Palais du Papes – the palace of the popes.
+Distance: 22, 34, or 44 miles

 DAY 6

 You have several options on this, our final morning.
-You can choose a 15-kilometer ride on a flat island in the middle of the Rhone River near Avignon, which wows those who partake with its smooth, quiet roads.
+You can choose a short loop ride on a flat island in the middle of the Rhone River near Avignon, which wows those who partake with its smooth, quiet roads.
 Alternatively, you can put your bike aside and explore the town of Avignon on your own.
 Plus, you always have the option to sleep in late!
-Our tour ends at noon and you can choose to stay another night in the city, rent a car to explore other nearby areas, or jump on the train back to your departure city.
+Our tour ends before noon and you can choose to stay another night in the city, rent a car to explore other nearby areas, or jump on the train back to your departure city.

 Trip Accommodations